 Jaklin Peake serves our campus as Director of Counseling.
 Jakie is a nationally certified, Licensed Professional Counselor who holds the Master of Arts in Counseling.
 She brings nearly 20 years of experience working with individuals, groups, and families.
-Jakie and a professional staff of Master's and Doctoral-level counseling interns are available to all full time Concordia students, at no charge.
+Jakie and a professional staff of Master's and Doctoral-level counseling interns are available to all registered Concordia students, at no charge.

 If you would like disability testing, please schedule an appointment with the CTC.
 If you have documentation for a disability and would like accommodations, please contact Liisa Ferguson at 503 280-8515 or firstname.lastname@example.org.